okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 ### Rate limits

 Okta limits each org to 400,000 applicable events within a 24-hour period.
 After reaching this threshold, further event hooks aren't triggered.
 The system log receives a warning prior to hitting the event limit when the number of events hits 280,000.
-The event limit resets 24 hours after the first event is sent.
+The event limit resets 24 hours after the first event is sent. <!-- This content also available on this help.okta.com page: https://help.okta.com/okta_help.htm?type=wf&id=ext-workflows-system-limits -->

 ### Debugging